SuraniDhwani/Morph-Analyser/README.md

   * https://www.apertium.org/index.eng.html#?dir=eng-spa&q=namaste%0A

   * https://github.com/apertium

+-> Above these are the links for the apertium where we can get all the information(documantation), access and installation process for the apertuim.

 Lttoolbox :- lttoolbox is a toolbox for lexical processing, morphological analysis and generation of words.
 Analysis is the process of splitting a word (e.g. cats)        into its lemma 'cat' and the grammatical information <n><pl>.
 Generation is the opposite process. lttoolbox contains finite state tools for lexical processing,      morphological analysis and generation of words.
 Analysis is the process of splitting a word like cats into its lemma cat and the grammatical information <n><pl>.
 Generation is the opposite process.